unjs/mongoz/README.md

 It will take few seconds on first time of usage to install and extract mongo server.

-### Programmatic Usage
+### Programmatic usage

-Do you need a MongoDB server?
+Do you need a MongoDB server programmatically?
 No problems!

 ```js
 // CommonJS